How to Run Effective Meetings and Get Work Done

 - Ask questions.
-If you're leading a meeting, asking the participants for their input or advice can help them stay engaged, find different perspectives, and more effectively problem solve.
+If you’re leading a meeting, asking participants for their input or advice can help them stay engaged, find different perspectives, and more effectively problem-solve.

 There are a few reasons why this works:

-- Dividing agenda items among smaller groups of people helps them take ownership of the result.
+- Dividing agenda items among smaller groups of people helps people take ownership of the result.

-- Changing things up with different leaders for each group helps keep everyone more engaged.
+- Changing things up with different leaders for each group keeps everyone more engaged.

-- With multiple groups working on multiple agenda items simultaneously, it saves time.
+- With multiple groups working on multiple agenda items simultaneously, you save time.